faanross/faanross.github.io/content/course01/07_post_traffic.md

 # Section 7: Post-Mortem Forensics - Traffic Analysis
 # 7.1.
 Introduction

 In many respects, the realm of network packets is the ultimate domain for threat hunting.
-It is the only place where malware cannot hide, especially if it intends to communicate.
+It is the only place where malware cannot hide, at least not if it intends to actually communicate or transfer data.
 Thus, even if malicious traffic is buried under an avalanche of legitimate traffic, one thing is for sure: the malware's communication is always present, somewhere.

-Traffic analysis is an absolutely integral part of threat hunting, playing a major role in nearly every aspect—whether you are searching for initial evidence or seeking to build a case.
-Accessing packets directly using tools like WireShark/Tshark, or employing specialized software such as Zeek/RITA, provides incredible opportunities for threat hunters.
+Traffic analysis is an absolutely integral part of threat hunting, playing a major role in nearly every aspect — whether you are searching for initial evidence or seeking to build a case.
+Accessing packets directly using tools like WireShark/Tshark, or employing specialized software such as Zeek or ACHunter (RITA), provides incredible opportunities for threat hunters.

 In this course, however, we are only going to touch on it lightly.
-The reason for this approach is straightforward: we have simulated a very specific phase of being compromised.
+The reason for this is simple: we have simulated a very specific phase of being compromised.
 We emulated a stager reaching out to establish a C2 connection, and even though we briefly touched on some other actions, we severed the connection shortly after it was created.

 In other words, we actually performed the initial exploitation (i.e., creating the connection), but we largely skipped the 'post-exploitation' phase.
 Beyond all the details, the major difference between these two phases often relates to duration: while initial exploitation is typically brief, post-exploitation can last weeks, months, or even years.

+{{< figure src="/img/gif/escher.gif" title="" class="custom-figure" >}}

-So here's the thing: traffic analysis is fundamentally about discerning patterns.
+So here's the thing: traffic analysis is fundamentally about recognizing patterns.
 But meaningful patterns generally emerge over time.
-For example, let’s say a C2 beacon reaches back to the C2 server once an hour.
-If you only had a one-hour packet capture, you would expect to see only a single callback, which is obviously not a pattern.
+For example, let’s say a C2 beacon reaches back to the C2 server every 20 minutes.
+If you only had a one-hour packet capture, you would expect to see only three callbacks, which is an insufficient sample size to derive patterns from.
 Conversely, if you had a one-week packet capture, you could expect to see close to 150 callback packets, likely forming a discernible trend in terms of packet size and duration between sends.

 All this to say: although traffic analysis is incredibly important for threat hunting, due to the specific nature of the attack we emulated here, it isn't an ideal match in this context.
 Nonetheless, I wanted to introduce it in a rudimentary sense in this course so that you have some exposure to what can be expected regarding an initial exploitation, even if it's minimal.
-Rest assured that in a future course, we will delve much deeper into traffic analysis, particularly to help identify unwanted persistent connections.
+The next course we'll do will be all about traffic analysis, so rest assured you will get an opportunity to get much more familiar with this powerful approach to threat hunting.

 ***